sixcious/infy-scroll/README.md

 - [Future Roadmap](https://github.com/sixcious/infy-scroll/wiki/Roadmap)

 ## FAQ

-#### What happened to the Append Scripts and Styles options?
-I'm real sorry, but due to the new Manifest V3 (MV3) restrictions, I was forced to remove these two settings starting in Version 0.8.
-Luckily, there's a great workaround: you can still append iframes, and iframes will always contain the scripts and styles for each page.
-Iframes are actually the better approach for this purpose as the scripts and styles will run in an isolated environment inside the iframe without affecting the top-level document.
-If a website is preventing you from appending iframes, please try using [Xframey](https://github.com/sixcious/xframey) or a similar app/extension.
-I'm very sorry once again.

-#### What happend to the Custom Database and Save Whitelist?
-I'm super sorry, but starting in Version 0.8, these two collections have been merged into your [Saves](https://github.com/sixcious/infy-scroll/wiki/Saves).
-The reason I had to merge them is because of how complex the activation code has become.
-As you can imagine, it became extremely hard to manage four different collections: Saves, Regular Database, Save Whitelist, and Custom Database.
-I decided to invest heavily into further developing Saves.

 #### Can you help me make it work with a specific website?
 I really wish I could!
 Please see the [Sticky](https://github.com/sixcious/infy-scroll/issues/50) for a potential solution.